Juniper/YAPT/README.md

 # About #
-YAPT (Yet Another Provisioning Tool) is for provisioning SRX / EX / NFX device.
+YAPT (Yet Another Provisioning Tool) is for provisioning

+- SRX / vSRX
+- MX / vMX
+- NFX
+- EX
+- QFX

+devices.
 It's main goal is to deliver Zero Touch Provisioning.

 YAPT runs with **Python 2 (2.7+)**.